 Jackie Logsted ’22 is passionate about storytelling, American politics and activism, and she found an ideal academic path as an American studies and film studies major.
-This year, she launched two joint creative projects.
-She and her mother cowrote a book, released Jan.
+She's also the first student to earn a scholarship through the Donald Moffat Scholarship Fund, founded in 2019.
+Jackie and her mother cowrote a book, released Jan.
 5, as part of a two-book deal with Penguin Random House.
 She also launched a quarantine-themed podcast with Erin Clarke ’22 (art & art history).

 Clubs and organizations: